Frequently Asked Questions

 We keep forgetting to order!
 Can you help us?

 Sure can!
-We have a “text club.”
-It is free to join and once you do, you will receive a brief reminder each week the night before the order deadline with a direct link to our online store.
+Sign up for our email newsletter, and we’ll let send you a reminder each week before the order deadline with a direct link to our online store.

 Do you have fresh chicken year-round?